syself/cluster-api-provider-hetzner/README.md

 We also would love to add more "official" maintainers, so show us what you can do!

-## Code of conduct
+## :dizzy: Code of conduct

 Participation in the Kubernetes community is governed by the [Kubernetes Code of Conduct](code-of-conduct.md).

-## Github issues
+## :shipit: Github issues

-### Bugs
+### :bug: Bugs

 If you think you have found a bug please follow the instructions below.

-- Please spend a small amount of time giving due diligence to the issue tracker.
+- Please take some time to give due diligence to the issue tracker.
 Your issue might be a duplicate.
 - Get the logs from the cluster controllers.
 Please paste this into your issue.
 - Open a [bug report][bug_report].
-- Remember users might be searching for your issue in the future, so please give it a meaningful title to helps others.
+- Remember users might be searching for your issue in the future, so please give it a meaningful title to help others.
-- Feel free to reach out to the cluster-api community on [kubernetes slack][slack_info].
+- Feel free to reach out to the Cluster API community on [kubernetes slack][slack_info].

-### Tracking new features
+### :star: Tracking new features

 We also use the issue tracker to track features.
-If you have an idea for a feature, or think you can help Cluster API Provider Hetzner become even more awesome, then follow the steps below.
+If you have an idea for a feature or think that you can help Cluster API Provider Hetzner become even more awesome, then follow the steps below.

 - Open a [feature request][feature_request].
-- Remember users might be searching for your issue in the future, so please give it a meaningful title to helps others.
+- Remember users might be searching for your issue in the future, so please give it a meaningful title to help others.
 - Clearly define the use case, using concrete examples.
-EG: I type `this` and cluster-api-provider-hetzner does `that`.
+EG: I type `this` and Cluster API Provider Hetzner does `that`.
 - Some of our larger features will require some design.
 If you would like to include a technical design for your feature please include it in the issue.
-- After the new feature is well understood, and the design agreed upon we can start coding the feature.
+- After the new feature is well understood, and the design is agreed upon, we can start coding the feature.
 We would love for you to code it.
 So please open up a **WIP** *(work in progress)* pull request, and happy coding.